Frequently Asked Questions

-- The Conservation program, which combines the M.A. in art history with specific conservation courses and a year-long internship, takes a total of four years of fully-funded, full-time study;
+- The Conservation program, which combines the MA in art history with specific conservation courses and a year-long Internship, takes a total of four years of fully-funded, full-time study;

 Q: How many students are enrolled in the programs at the Institute?

-A: There are about 300 students actively pursuing the various degree and certificate programs at the Institute.
+A: There are about 300 students actively pursuing the various degrees at the Institute.

 Q: What academic preparation is required for admission to the Institute?